OK, so there is not precisely "nothing" new in AD 2019, but as a management summary it will do.

-- All information here is based on public information and the existing Preview builds.
+- All information here is based on public information.

 Another good question would be: are there new forest or domain functional levels?
-And the answer is, for the first time: no. The highest functional level offered by dcpromo and other GUI tooling is "Windows Server" (obviously a to-be-fixed label), and it corresponds to Windows Server 2016.
+And the answer is, for the first time: no. The highest functional level offered by dcpromo and other GUI tooling is "Windows Server 2016".

 That's interesting.
 In all earlier versions of Active Directory you could use the Domain Functional to make sure you could not install DCs with earlier operating systems.
 Because there is no functional level for Windows Server 2019 you cannot enforce using Windows Server 2019 DCs only.
 At best you could enforce a mix of 2016 and 2019.

 Other than that I am aware of some bug fixes and internal optimizations, but that's about it.
 I guess that the good news is that Active Directory backwards compatibility with Windows Server 2016 will be very good.
 Any application or device that works with Windows Server 2016 should have no problem with Windows Server 2019.

 As usual, "working" and "supported" are very different concepts, so keep that in mind.
 In particular Exchange and Lync (sorry, Skype for Business) are famous for being very strict with supporting new Active Directory versions.